Oral history interview with Victor Franco, 1972 July

 BARRY SCHWARTZ: How would you feel if you saw Community Arts, Community Survival Conferences in a number of major cities across the country?

 VICTOR FRANCO: I don’t know because I don’t know how many community arts groups there are like in Minneapolis or in Pittsburgh, etc. In Pittsburgh I hear there are only three or four.
 So I don’t know what kind of successful conference you could have in Pittsburgh or in New York.
 I’m not aware of the significance of it in these cities.
 But if a national conference happened, then I think that would be a very constructive thing.
 You know all these art schools from the East Coast and maybe several in the Midwest can only see Minneapolis and Chicago having something.
 The West Coast getting together and having a national Community Arts, Survival Conference, creating a national community arts alliance, I could see that being a very, very positive move in this country.
 Not within the cities on the East Coast or in the Midwest which I think would just be a waste of a lot of money.
 I think the next step is to create a national community arts alliance.

 BARRY SCHWARTZ: Well, Victor Franco, I want to thank you very much for this interview.

 END OF INTERVIEW

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Victor Franco, 1972 July, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Victor Franco, 1972 July.
+Archives of American Art, Smithsonian Institution.